Everett, Washington: Events and tourism

 Everett's government and the Everett Downtown Association have also launched tourism initiatives that have created new events and promotional branding for Everett.
 The city government launched a logo design contest in 2014 that had 850 entries and 5,700 votes from local residents.
 The winning design was later withdrawn due to its similarity to the logo of financial services company Envestnet and was replaced by a new brand design in 2019.
 A craft beer festival was established in 2012 by the Washington Beer Commission and was later renamed to the Upper Left Beerfest in 2017 after the city government took over operations.
-The Fisherman's Village Music Festival, established in 2014, takes place annually over a three-day weekend in May at four stages in Downtown Everett.
-The music festival includes performances from 50 local and national artists as well as art exhibitions.
+The Fisherman's Village Music Festival took place annually over a three-day weekend in May at four stages in Downtown Everett between 2014 and 2025.
+The music festival included performances from 50 local and national artists as well as art exhibitions until it was cancelled in 2026.
 An annual 3-on-3 basketball tournament was established in 2022 and takes place on downtown streets during a July weekend.
 The city's first Pride parade and block party began in 2023 and is held annually in June.

 The Everett area has several major tourist attractions, particularly those themed around aviation.
 The Future of Flight Aviation Center at Paine Field, owned by the county government and operated by Boeing, has several aviation exhibits and includes a tour of the Boeing assembly plant.
 It is the most popular tourist attraction in Snohomish County, with 495,000 visitors in 2017.
 The Flying Heritage & Combat Armor Museum opened in 2008 at a renovated Paine Field hangar and houses a collection of restored 20th century military planes and vehicles.
 The Imagine Children's Museum opened in 2004 at a renovated bank building in Downtown Everett after relocating from Marysville.
 It has interactive exhibits designed to teach children about local history, science, and the arts.